 For a clear understanding, see the above figure.
 As you can see, the air shares a property with fire (hot) and water (wet) but not with the earth.
 Therefore, for air to transform into fire or water; it should be following a normal or one-step process.
 On the other hand, for air to transform into the earth, it should be following a two-step process.

 In the Aristotelian universe, unlike the terrestrial sphere, all the other celestial spheres were made up of Aether or simply the fifth being.
 In other words, according to Aristotelian philosophy; all the celestial spheres were made up of a weightless and incorruptible (unchangeable) substance i.e Aether.

 That’s why in the Aristotelian view, celestial spheres were also known as heavenly spheres.
 OR maybe because humans do not live there to corrupt it.
 (Well, that’s my personal view, not of Aristotle).

-Well, if I talk about the view of Aristotle on motion, Aristotle believed that earth or terrestrial sphere was unmovable, however changing.
-On the other hand, in Aristotelian mechanics, all the celestial spheres were moving in their respected concentric crystalline spheres, however unchanging.
+Aristotle believed that the earth or the terrestrial sphere was unmovable, but changing.
+On the other hand, in Aristotelian mechanics, all the celestial spheres were moving in their respective concentric crystalline spheres, however unchanging.

-Meaning, in the Aristotelian universe, the speed of each heavenly sphere was fixed however different from each other.
-In other words, according to Aristotle’s theory of motion; the rotating speed of the sphere of the moon was lowest.
-On the other hand, the rotating speed of the sphere of the stars was highest.
+Meaning, in the Aristotelian universe, the speed of each heavenly sphere was fixed but different from each other.
+In other words, according to Aristotle’s theory of motion; the rotating speed of the sphere of the moon was the lowest.
+On the other hand, the rotating speed of the sphere of the stars was the highest.
 That’s why he called the sphere of the star’s fixed stars.